-By challenging the audience to engage provocative material, but offering different entry points to
+By challenging the audience to engage provocative material, but offering different entry points to the text-in other words, utilizing polysemy to infer subjectivity-The Closer expands its potential niche demographics.

 Sandy: In several of the episodes, the identity of heterosexuals are destabilized as well-an interesting twist.
 The heterosexual fear of being duped by a lesbian in the first one.
 And then Provenza being uncomfortable with his ex-partner's transgender identity.
 It goes beyond issues of homosexuality.